Thomas Aquinas: Paris, Cologne, Albert Magnus, and first Paris regency (1245–1259)

+In 1255, along with Saint Bonaventure, he was involved in the dispute between secular masters and masters of the mendicant orders, with the former contesting the right to teach at the University of Paris.
+In defence of the mendicants, St Thomas wrote the pamphlet Contra impugnantes Dei cultum et religionem (Against those who challenged religious life and divine worship).

-In early 1256, Thomas was appointed regent master in theology at Paris and one of his first works upon assuming this office was Contra impugnantes Dei cultum et religionem (Against Those Who Assail the Worship of God and Religion), a defense of the mendicant orders, which had come under attack by William of Saint-Amour.
+In early 1256, Thomas was appointed by direct intervention of Pope Alexander IV as regent master in theology at Paris and one of his first works upon assuming this office was Contra impugnantes Dei cultum et religionem (Against Those Who Assail the Worship of God and Religion), a defense of the mendicant orders, which had come under attack by William of Saint-Amour.
 During his tenure from 1256 to 1259, Thomas wrote numerous works, including: Quaestiones Disputatae de Veritate (Disputed Questions on Truth), a collection of twenty-nine disputed questions on aspects of faith and the human condition prepared for the public university debates he presided over during Lent and Advent; Quaestiones quodlibetales (Quodlibetal Questions), a collection of his responses to questions de quodlibet posed to him by the academic audience; and both Expositio super librum Boethii De trinitate (Commentary on Boethius's De trinitate) and Expositio super librum Boethii De hebdomadibus (Commentary on Boethius's De hebdomadibus), commentaries on the works of 6th-century Roman philosopher Boethius.
 By the end of his regency, Thomas was working on one of his most famous works, Summa contra Gentiles.

-From 1252 to 1257, Thomas lived and worked with saint Bonaventure of Bagnoregio, of whom he became a fraternal friend.
+From 1252 to 1257, Thomas lived and worked with Saint Bonaventure of Bagnoregio, of whom he became a fraternal friend.
 Both of them were teaching theology at the University of Paris.
 They disagreed about the role of faith and theology in relation to natural reason.

 During this period, Thomas wrote the De ente et essentia and the Scriptum super sententias, his first summa.
-Together with saint Bonaventure, he was also personal advisor to Saint Louis IX of France.
+Together with Saint Bonaventure, he was also personal advisor to Saint Louis IX of France.
 According to Angelus Walz_{de}, O.P., it was during this period that Thomas met the future Pope Clement IV, who was also an advisor to the king and French, like Pope Urban IV.